Contracts and deposits

 Please read the contract carefully before signing it.
 The landlord should allow you 24 hours to read through and check the contract and should not pressurise you into signing the contract on the spot.
-It is advisable to have your contract checked by the Student Advice Centre within the Students' Union before you sign it or hand over any money.
+It is advisable to have your contract checked by the Student Advice Centre before you sign it or hand over any money.

-Please find below some common types of contracts.
+Please find below some common types on contracts and terms of contracts

 Joint contracts (joint liability)

-If a group collectively signs one tenancy agreement, then you are likely to be termed joint tenants.
-This means you are 'jointly and severally' liable for rent and deposits.
-Therefore, if one or more joint tenant(s) can't or won't pay the rent - one or all of the others may be legally liable to pay the outstanding amount.
-Equally, if one person damages something in the property, others may lose some of their deposits to cover the costs.
-We would recommend that students ask their landlord to provide them with individual contracts.
+If a group signs one tenancy agreement or if there is no written agreement but you all approach the landlord together to share a property, then you are likely to be termed joint tenants.
+This means you are 'jointly and severally liable' for rent, bills and deposits.
+Therefore, if one or more joint tenant/s can't or won't pay rent - one or all of the others may be legally liable to pay.
+Equally, if one person damages something in the property - others may lose some of their deposits to cover the costs.

 Individual contracts (individual liability)

-If you sign an individual contract you have an individual agreement between yourself and the landlord.
-You are only liable for your agreed rent and cannot be charged if any of your housemates don't pay their rent or leave before the end of the contract.
+If you sign an individual contract you have a separate agreement between yourself and the landlord.
+You are only liable for rent on your room and cannot be charged if any of your housemates don't pay the rent or leave before the end of the contract.
 You will be liable for any damage to your room and communal damage if the person responsible does not accept responsibility.

 Fixed time contracts

 Signing a contract for a fixed period means that you must adhere to the terms and conditions and pay rent for the entire duration of the agreement.
 You are required to pay rent even when you are not staying in the property.
 For example, during the Christmas or Easter breaks.
 Some landlords make special arrangements to reduce rent over the summer, but they are not legally obliged to.
-Make sure any arrangements you make are confirmed in writing.
+Make sure any arrangement is confirmed in writing.